The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 At a glance

 The Kuga is first and foremost a family car, so we don’t expect it to be flung around with unbridled abandon.
 That said, if a car handles, responds and engages with the driver, then it is all the safer for it.
 In this respect, the Kuga is right up with the best.
-Most models deliver a good mix of comfort and control, but if you have a passion for driving then go for one of the ST-Line models.
-For a start, the steering is tightly connected, delivering excellent feel and exhibiting a natural flow, both on turn-in and return to centre.
-Ally this precision to loads of grip and you end up with a car that is light and easy to drive in town, yet flows along twisting country roads with an ease that would put many a sports car to shame.
-That said, the Kuga is not the quietest of SUVs and no matter which model you choose, you’ll notice a fair bit of wind- and road-noise at motorway speeds – the latter becomes pretty intrusive on coarser surfaces.
-Bizarrely, even when driving solo around town, you’ll swear you’re not alone.
-Don’t worry though, it’s just the sound of fuel sloshing around in the Kuga’s tank.
+All models deliver a good mix of comfort and control, but the ST-Line models feel especially polished.
+The steering is very sharp, delivering excellent feel and there’s loads of grip and solid body control.
+This is a car that is light and easy to drive in town, yet flows along twisting country roads with an ease that would put many sportier cars to shame.
+That said, the Kuga is not the quietest of SUVs and no matter which model you choose, you’ll notice a fair bit of wind- and road noise at motorway speeds.

-Currently, the vast majority of Kugas are powered by diesel engines and in many respects the 1.5-litre diesel engine with 118bhp is the pick of the range.
-It can be a wee bit hesitant when driving off the mark, followed by quite a pronounced mid-range power surge, before getting quite vocal and running out of puff at the top end of the rev range.
-Even so, once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet shifting gearbox before the revs get too animated, it’s actually a surprisingly strong and rewarding powertrain to drive.
-Buyers also have a choice of a 2.0-litre diesel engine that’s available with 148 or 178bhp and four-wheel drive.
+Currently, the vast majority of Kugas are powered by diesel engines, and in many respects, the 1.5-litre diesel engine with 120 horsepower is the pick of the range.
+It can be a wee bit hesitant when driving off the mark, followed by quite a pronounced mid-range power surge, but once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet-shifting gearbox before the revs get too high, it becomes a strong and rewarding performer.
+Buyers also have a choice of a 2.0-litre diesel engine that’s available with 150- or 180 horsepower and four-wheel drive.

-Finally, there’s the option of a 1.5-litre petrol engine that comes in three states of tune, including 118, 148 and 180bhp versions.
-The 180bhp version is linked to a standard six-speed automatic gearbox and a weight inducing, power sapping four-wheel-drive system, so despite its more-than-respectable-on-paper power output, it never feels like it’s about to win any traffic light sprint races.
-It’s not an entirely bad engine, but it does need a pretty stiff kick to get it motivated.
-Once the revs climb it introduces plenty of boomy resonances into the cabin.
-The automatic gearbox is not the sharpest: it manages to produce plenty of bumps as it shifts, and yet it’s also prone to slurring its lines, so it feels like the engine revs are speeding up but not much else is happening.
+Finally, there’s the option of a 1.5-litre petrol engine that comes in three states of tune, including 120-, 150- and 182 horsepower versions.
+The most powerful version is linked to a standard six-speed automatic gearbox and a weight-inducing four-wheel-drive system, so despite its more-than-respectable-on-paper power output, it never feels like it’s about to win any traffic light sprint races.
+It’s not a bad engine by any means, but it does need a pretty stiff kick to get it motivated, and the automatic gearbox is also prone to slurring its lines, so it feels like the engine revs are speeding up but not much else is happening.